rafkt/sBP/readme.txt

 Current Work:

-1. DONE -> Working on scan function under backwardSearchBWT.cpp; Current implementation depends on alphabet size
+I am currently working on a new branch (since branch subseq_predictor_initial_implementation_validity_test has a stable predictor).
-2. DONE -> Working on backwardTraversal function; It uses linear search.
-I will convert the search to a binary search
+I am trying to implement the predictor in a way that for sub-queries of <??abc> it only does <abc>.
+Current tests showed massive speed improvement.
+However, I have a bug which results to a 5% drops of accuracy that at the moment I am investigating.
-3. DONE -> predict method under subseqPredictor.cpp has some un-needed getRange calls; I will get rid of them
+See branch subseq_predictor_initial_implementation_validity_test_temporary_change_see_log

-4. Under subseqPredictor.cpp I will put a couple of counters that will report (average per query) how many sub-queries searches have been done, how many ranges obtained and how many consequents eventually returned
+DONE -> Working on scan function under backwardSearchBWT.cpp; Current implementation depends on alphabet size DONE -> Working on backwardTraversal function; It uses linear search.
+I will convert the search to a binary search DONE -> predict method under subseqPredictor.cpp has some un-needed getRange calls; I will get rid of them DONE -> Under subseqPredictor.cpp I will put a couple of counters that will report (average per query) how many sub-queries searches have been done, how many ranges obtained and how many consequents eventually returned
-5. Will repeat a run for Fifa or Kosarak
+DONE -> Will repeat a run for Fifa or Kosarak
-6. Will quickly check if prediction results remain valid and no new bugs introduced
+DONE -> Will quickly check if prediction results remain valid and no new bugs introduced